SinaKhalili/Folders.py/README.md

 All names of the folders as well as their contents are completely ignored.
 Instead, the commands are encoded in the nesting of folders within folders.

-Let me say that again: THE SOURCE CODE IS IMPLICIT FROM DIRECTORY STRUCTURE.
+Let me say that again: THE SOURCE CODE IS THE DIRECTORY STRUCTURE.
 Lol.

 This is a Python implementation of Folders for all operating systems to enjoy!